 Jing and Chou - Special Roles

-Jing and Chou are two kinds of male roles in Kunqu Opera that painted with exaggerated and colorful patterns on their faces.
-Jing is composed of Wen Jing - mighty men, Wu Jing - straightforward and brute-force men and Bai Mian - vicious men that painted white.
+Jing and Chou are two kinds of male roles in Kunqu Opera that are painted with exaggerated and colorful patterns on their faces.
+Jing is composed of Wen Jing - mighty men, Wu Jing - straightforward and brute-force men and Bai Mian - vicious men that are painted white.

 Traditional Chinese Costume

 The costumes for Kunqu Opera performers are the traditional ones from the Yuan and Ming (1271 - 1644 AD) Dynasties.
 There are more than 20 kinds of costumes, including official robes, uniform robes for officers, cloaks and pleats.
 These clothes are usually made of silk, satin, or plain cloth, embroidered with the patterns of dragons, phoenixes, birds, animals, fish, flowers, clouds, water and so on.
 The colors are primarily red, yellow, blue, white, black, purple, and pink, which are bright and colorful.

 Shuimo Tune – The Main Singing Tune of Kunqu Opera